 Ordinary Jamaicans, trying to get their fair share of the lucrative tourism industry, will offer you products and services as you stroll along the beach.
 The encounters are not overbearing and security on the beach will always make sure interactions are acceptable to the visitor.
 You will be offered everything from Jamaica’s most famous herb, (which in small amounts is now legal in Jamaica), to handmade string bracelets in Rasta colours, massages and hair braiding.
 A firm “No”, to vendors is enough if you are not interested, and usually ends with the words “Respect” from the vendor.

 Lazy days by the beach are transformed to reggae nights as the evening brings preparations for venues to entice you with their DJ and Dance Hall music.
 There is even a franchise of Jimmy Buffett’s Bar and restaurant, Jimmy Buffett’s Margaritaville along the beach.
 If you are more old school stick to “culture” reggae beats which are more recognisable.
 A taxi to Rick’s Café will treat you to an incredible sunset.
 Along the strip, across the road from the beach was a club called: The Jungle.
-I didn’t go in myself, but found the posted rules very interesting.
+I didn’t go in myself, I wasn’t sure which one of the rules posted outside the entrance applied to me, but I found them very interesting.

-I heard some beautiful voices along the beach, and remember thinking, if only these singers could get recording contracts, there would be new stars in Jamaica.
+I heard some beautiful voices along the beach, there were a few band stand pop ups and remember thinking, if only these singers could get recording contracts, there would be new stars in Jamaica.
 Such is the beauty of Negril.
 Like Jamaicans say “He who feels it know it.”

 Share your thoughts or experiences on this area of Jamaica.